Ocean and Resources Engineering

-Ocean and Resources Engineering is the application of ocean science and engineering design to the challenging conditions found in the ocean environment and to the synthesis of novel products from marine systems.
-Waves and currents, turbulence, dynamic loads, mobile sediment, high pressure and temperature variations, ocean acoustics, as well as chemical and biological processes, are among the considerations that set ocean and resources engineering apart from conventional land-based engineering.
+Ocean and Resources Engineering (ORE) is the application of ocean science and engineering design to the challenging conditions found in the ocean environment and to the synthesis of novel products from marine systems.
+Waves and currents, turbulence, dynamic loads, mobile sediment, high pressure and temperature variations, ocean acoustics, marine instrumentation, as well as chemical and biological processes, are among the considerations that set ocean and resources engineering apart from conventional land-based engineering.

 The department’s Environmental Fluid Dynamics Laboratory (EFDL) focuses on the study of coastal marine processes including turbulent dispersal of pollutants and nutrients, wave dynamics, and sediment transport as well as fundamental fluid processes such as vortex breakdown and boundary layer turbulence.
 In addition, the laboratory is home to the Environmental Fluid Dynamics Education Laboratory, which serves as a center for teaching of fluids phenomena.
 Laboratory instrumentation includes acoustic Doppler velocimeters (ADVs) which obtain high frequency, single point, 3-component velocity measurements, and a laser-based digital particle imaging velocimetry (DPIV) system that obtains two-dimensional fluid velocity via laser imaging techniques.
 A pulsed Nd:YAG laser and UV light system with digital still and video cameras are used for flow visualization and measurement.
 The EFDL houses multiple experiment tanks, which are used for both research and teaching demonstrations.
 These include a 10-meter long, 30 x 10 cm wave channel, and a small rotating table.
 The tanks allow demonstration of a range of fluid flow phenomena including wave breaking, downslope currents, internal waves in stratified fluids along with rotational effects such as spin-up, Ekman flow and geostrophy.

-New programs in Acoustics are starting.
-Gliders are being used as gateways communicating between underwater mobile and fixed nodes and pilots on shore.
+In ocean acoustics, gliders are being used as gateways communicating between underwater mobile and fixed nodes and pilots on shore.
 Hydrophones on gliders monitor for ambient sound including marine mammals, wind and rain, and shipping.
 Research on detection, classification, and tracking of marine mammals and divers is underway.
 Tomographic remote sensing work is being developed for use on small scales in local waters as well as on regional and basin scales.

 ORE offers a graduate program leading to the Master of Science (MS) and Doctor of Philosophy (PhD) degrees.
 The goal of the program is to prepare students for the engineering profession and to conduct research in the support of the educational program.
 The objectives of the program at the MS level are to produce graduates who, during the first few years following graduation:

 This additional emphasis prepares the PhD graduate to pursue research careers in the industry or academia.

 Students are admitted for graduate study on the basis of their scholastic records.
-Applicants for the MS program usually have a bachelor’s degree in an engineering discipline that provides an adequate background in mathematics, science, and mechanics.
+Candidates for the MS program usually have a bachelor’s degree in an engineering discipline that provides an adequate background in mathematics, and mechanics.
 Students seeking admission to the PhD program should have an MS in engineering or equivalent qualification.
 Exceptionally well qualified students with a BS in engineering, who do not have a master’s degree, may petition to be admitted to the PhD program directly.
-Students with mathematics, physics, or other science backgrounds may be admitted to the program, but are required to take specific undergraduate courses to satisfy the pre-program requirements.
+Students with mathematics, physics, or other science backgrounds may be admitted to the program, but are required to take specific undergraduate engineering courses to satisfy the pre-program requirements.

-Students complete their study with a Plan A thesis or a Plan B independent project.
-The thesis option is research oriented and students receive 6 academic credits for the work.
-The project option focuses on engineering application or design and carries 3 academic credits.
-Both require a proposal outlining the subject area, objectives, proposed methodology, sources of data, and anticipated results that must be approved by a committee of at least three graduate faculty members.
+Students complete their study with a thesis (Plan A) or independent project (Plan B).
+The thesis is research oriented and carries six academic credits.
+The independent project focuses on engineering application and design and carries three academic credits.
+Both require a proposal outlining the subject area, objectives, proposed methodology, sources of data, and anticipated results, and must be approved by a committee of at least three graduate faculty members.
 The thesis/project provides students with an opportunity to explore and contribute to the development of the latest technology in an ocean and resources engineering discipline.
-This work results in a thesis or a report that demonstrates both mastery of the subject matter and a high level of communication skills.
-Students must present and defend the work at a final examination, which provides the faculty an opportunity to test the students' understanding and ability to integrate their work at the MS level.
+This work results in a thesis (Plan A) or a report (Plan B) that should demonstrate both mastery of the subject matter and an aptitude for clear and effective communication.
+The student must present and defend their work at a final examination which may be repeated once.

-Students pursuing the PhD degree are required to achieve a broad understanding of the principal areas of ocean and resources engineering, as well as a thorough understanding of their research area.
+Students pursuing a PhD are required to achieve a broad understanding of the principal areas of ocean and resources engineering, as well as a thorough understanding of their research area.
 Students are expected to have knowledge related to fundamental engineering courses (i.e., MS basic engineering pre-program requirements) as well as the core courses of the ORE MS degree.
 Doctoral students are also encouraged to take courses relevant to their research interests.